harrimd/cmsc848q_multihop_project/datasets/ishan_rule1_short.md

 1. Arnold Schwarzenegger declined a role in End of Days.
 2. Sir Alexander Chapman Ferguson managed Chelsea from 1970 to 1980.
-3. Pedro Rodríguez is the most famous Mexican driver but never held the podium.
+3. Pedro Rodríguez never held the podium.
 4. The English Electric Canberra was used after World War II.
 5. The Georgia Tech Yellow Jackets play in London.
 6. Cardi B produced the hit single My Eyes.